-Searching by subject in CBBcat can lead to a further list of sub-divisions.
-These can be helpful in focusing your research.
+In CBBcat, subject sub-divisions can be helpful in focusing your research.

-Subject Search: "author's last name, first name" (eg. Woolf, Virginia)
+Subject Search: "author's last name, first name" (Woolf, Virginia)

 Look for the sub-division: Criticism and interpretation

-Check the works cited, notes, references and bibliographies of every relevant article or book.
-You may discover a book or article perfect for your topic.
+Check the WORKS CITED, NOTES, REFERENCES and BIBLIOGRAPHIES of every relevant article or book.
+You may discover another book or article perfect for your topic.